adelaidealmeida/genomiclaboptimizer/README.md

 # GenomicLabOptimizer

+Optimal Resource Allocation in Genomic Laboratories using Integer Linear Programming Based on the article: "Optimal Allocation of Laboratory Resources for Genomic Experiments Using Integer Linear Programming"
+Authors: Tavares, J.W.R., Evangelista, A., De Oliveira, A.
+This repository implements an Integer Linear Programming (ILP) model to optimize resource allocation in genomic laboratories, based on the aforementioned article.
+Features:

+Mathematical formulation of the problem (variables, objective function and constraints) Modeling and solving via Pyomo with support for GLPK and CBC solvers

+Analysis of:

+Experiment efficiency (p/t, p/r and p/h ratios)
+Resource usage and bottleneck resource identification Performance comparison between solvers (total time, solving time and objective value)

+Generation of graphical visualizations:

+Optimal quantity of experiments
+Resource utilization
+Efficiency ratios
+Performance comparison between solvers

+Main dependencies:

+Python ≥ 3.8
+Pyomo
+GLPK and/or CBC installed and accessible via PATH Matplotlib, Pandas, NumPy, Seaborn

+▶ How to run:
+Simply run the main script:

+# GenomicLabOptimizer
 Alocação Ótima de Recursos em Laboratórios Genômicos usando Programação Linear Inteira Baseado no artigo: "Optimal Allocation of Laboratory Resources for Genomic Experiments Using Integer Linear Programming" Autores: Tavares, J.W.R., Evangelista, A., De Oliveira, A.